emcf/CodeChat/README.md

 ![Fix this](http://i.imgur.com/sLGRoy5.png)

 This is here because I am procrastinating from fixing it with other features like server lists and contacts.

+## Want to help?
+Make a commit to the repository!
+I'll be sure to check everything.